-ZES LDAP offers a very unique SEL detection and protection by means of intelligently monitoring the unique signature of the SEL current, and hence offering unprecedented advantages over the conventional Current Limiter solution.
 ZES LDAP is implemented on the power supply rail to monitor and protect the COTS from current anomalies in particular SEL.
-Figure 5 depicts a general Power line connection.
-Nevertheless, not every powerline is vulnerable to SEL.
-ZES also provides laser test service to identify which powerline(s) is sensitive to SEL.
-In addition to SEL, SET/SEU can also be evaluated and subsequently mitigated by ZES voter.
+Figure 5 depicts a general Power line connection, however not every powerline is vulnerable to SEL.
+ZES' LDAP required only apply on the SEL-sensitive powerline(s).

+The laser test is able to identify which powerline(s) is sensitive to SEL.
+In addition to SEL, SET/SEU can also be evaluated and subsequently mitigated by ZES' voter^{}.